 Figure 2.
-Two Shack-Hartmann wavefront sensor screen captures are shown: the spot field (left-hand frame) and the calculated wavefront based on that spot field information (righ
+Two Shack-Hartmann wavefront sensor screen captures are shown: the spot field (left-hand frame) and the calculated wavefront based on that spot field information (right-hand frame).

 The four parameters that greatly affect the performance of a given Shack-Hartmann wavefront sensor are the number of lenslets (or lenslet diameter, which typically ranges from ~100 - 600 μm), dynamic range, measurement sensitivity, and the focal length of the lenslet array (typical values range from a few millimeters to about 30 mm).
 The number of lenslets restricts the maximum number of Zernike coefficients that a reconstruction algorithm can reliably calculate; studies have found that the maximum number of coefficients that can be used to represent the original wavefront is approximately the same as the number of lenslets.
 When selecting the number of lenslets needed, one must take into account the amount of distortion s/he is trying to model (i.e., how many Zernike coefficients are needed to effectively represent the true wave aberration).
-When it comes to measurement sensitivity θ{min} and dynamic range θ{max} , these are competing specifications (see Fig. 3 to the tright).
-The former determines the minimum phase that can be detected while the latter determines the measured.
+When it comes to measurement sensitivity $\boldsymbol{\theta}{min}$ and dynamic range $\boldsymbol{\theta}{max}$, these are competing specifications (see Fig. 3 to the right).
+The former determines the minimum phase that can be detected while the latter determines the maximum phase that can be measured.

 Figure 3.
 Dynamic range and measurement sensitivity are competing properties of a Shack-Hartmann wavefront sensor.
 Here, f, Δy , and d represent the focal length of the lenslet, the spot displacement, and the lenslet diameter, respectively.
 The equations provided for the measurement sensitivity θ{min} and the dynamic range θ{max} are obtained using the small angle approximation. θ{min} is the minimum wavefront slope that can be measured by the wavefront sensor.
-The minimum detectable spot displacement Δy{min} depends on the pixel size of the photodetector, the accuracy of the centroid algorithm, and the signal to noise ratio of the sensor. θ{max} is the maximum wavefront slope that can be measured by the wavefront scope that can be measured by the wavefront sensor and corresponds to a spot displacement of Δy{max} , which is equal to half of the lenslet diameter.
+The minimum detectable spot displacement Δy{min} depends on the pixel size of the photodetector, the accuracy of the centroid algorithm, and the signal to noise ratio of the sensor. θ{max} is the maximum wavefront slope that can be measured by the wavefront so a spot displacement Δy{max} , which is equal to half of the lenslet diameter.
 Therefore, increasing the sensitivity will decrease the dynamic range and vice versa.